ScottLogic/iOS9-day-by-day/01-Search-APIs/SearchAPIs.md

 Once the data is stored in the `people` array, the `Datasource` is ready to use!

-Now the data is ready, the `FriendTableViewController` can create an instance of `Datasource` to use when its table view requests cells for display.
+Now that the data is ready, the `FriendTableViewController` can create an instance of `Datasource` to use when its table view requests cells for display.

 	let datasource = Datasource()